Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules

 The existence of the $D_{s 0}^{*}(2317)\left[D_{s 1}(2460)\right]$, and the two-pole structures of the charmed meson with $(S,I)=(0,{1\over 2})$ are closely related to the chiral dynamics through the WT terms.
 After the spontaneous breaking of the chiral symmetry, the remaining SU(3) flavor symmetry constrains the $\mathcal{H}\varphi$ molecules as the multiplet in Table~\ref{tab:SI}.
 The flavor representation can be directly used to determine the existence of the pole in the SU(3) limit.
 According to Eq.~\eqref{eq:Casimiro}, the potentials for the $\overline{\bm{15}}_f$, $\bm{6}_f$ and $\bar{\bm 3}_f$ are repulsive, attractive, and more attractive, respectively.
 There are no poles in the $(S,I)=(2, \frac{1}{2})$, $(S,I)=(0, \frac{3}{2})$, and $(S,I)=(-1,1)$ channels in the $\overline{\bm{15}}_f$ representation.
 The potential in the $(S,I)=(-1,0)$ channel is attractive but weaker than that in the $\bar {\bm 3}_f$ channel, hence the existence of the pole is uncertain and still in discussion.

-With the SU(3) symmetry breaking, the states with the other $(S,I)$ are composed of the $\mathcal H \varphi$ channels with different thresholds as shown in the lower panel of Fig.~\ref{Fig:hmsu3}.
+With the SU(3) symmetry breaking, the states with the other $(S,I)$ are composed of the $\mathcal {H} \varphi$ channels with different thresholds as shown in the lower panel of Fig.~\ref{Fig:hmsu3}.
 The mass splittings between different channels break the SU(3) flavor symmetry and play an important role in the formation of the unnatural states.
 Especially, their underlying structures are sensitive to these thresholds.
 For instance, in the $(0,{1\over2})$ sector, the $D_s\bar K$ is located around $490$ MeV higher than the $D\pi$ one.
 The lower $D^*_0$ mainly couples to the $D\pi$ channel while the higher one couples to the $D_{s} \bar{K}$ channels.
 Thus, it may be more reasonable to categorize the states using the channels instead of the SU(3) flavor representations.
-More lattice QCD calculations from different groups are needed to examine the two-pole structures of the $D^{*}_0$ and $D^*_1$ mesons.